pathwaycom/pathway/README.md

 If you develop a library or connector which you would like to integrate with this repo, we suggest releasing it first as a separate repo on a MIT/Apache 2.0 license.

 For all concerns regarding core Pathway functionalities, Issues are encouraged.
 For further information, don't hesitate to engage with Pathway's [Discord community](https://discord.gg/pathway).

-## Get Help<a id="get-help"></a>

-If you have any questions, issues, or just want to chat about Pathway, we're here to help!
-Feel free to:
-- Check out the [documentation](https://pathway.com/developers/) for detailed information.
-- [Open an issue on GitHub](https://github.com/pathwaycom/pathway/issues) if you encounter any bugs or have feature requests.
-- Join us on [Discord](https://discord.com/invite/pathway) to connect with other users and get support.
-- Reach out to us via email at [contact@pathway.com](mailto:contact@pathway.com).

- Our team is always happy to help you and ensure that you get the most out of Pathway.
-If you would like to better understand how best to use Pathway in your project, please don't hesitate to reach out to us.